linuxmint/sticky/README.md

 - python3-xapp (>= 1.6.0)

 ## Translations
-Please use Launchpad to translate Mintbackup: https://translations.launchpad.net/linuxmint/latest/.
+Please use Launchpad to translate Sticky Notes: https://translations.launchpad.net/linuxmint/latest/.

 The PO files in this project are imported from there.